jsilveira94/triplebuffer-mutex/README.md

-# triplebuffer-mutex
+# triplebuffer
-Class for Triple buffer implementation with mutex
+Class for one consumer and one producer, when the consumer only cares for the last produced element.